egedemirtas/java-ocp/README.md

 ```

 ## Comparing `equals()`and `==`
-- `==`: are the objects refering to same object?
+- `==`: are the objects refering to same object?.
+In terms of `String`, it will check whether references points to the same object in **string pool**.
 - `equals()`: logical equality
-- If a class doesn’t have an equals method java uses `==`
+- If a class doesn’t have an equals method java uses the logic of `==`
-- `StringBuilder` doesn't have `equals()` implemented !!!
+- `StringBuilder` doesn't have `equals()` implemented.
+Thus, using `equals()` will check whether the references points to the same object

 ## String Pool
 - A location in JVM that collects strings
-- It contains literral values and constants that appear in the program
+- It contains literal values and constants that appear in the program
 - `myObject.toString()` doesn't go to string pool
 ```java
 String x = "Hello World";